cilium/cilium/Documentation/bpf.rst

 the kernel's ``struct pt_regs`` that maps CPU registers, or other kernel structures where CPU's register width matters.
 In all other cases such as networking, the use of ``clang -target bpf`` is the preferred choice.

+Note that LLVM's BPF back end currently does not support generating code that makes use of BPF's 32 bit subregisters.
+Inline assembly for BPF is currently unsupported, too.

+Furthermore, compilation from BPF assembly (e.g. ``llvm-mc xdp-example.S -arch bpf -filetype=obj -o xdp-example.o``)
+is currently not supported either due to missing BPF assembly parser.

 When writing C programs for BPF, there are a couple of pitfalls to be aware of, compared to usual application development with C. The following items